nickday67/Dark-Sky-API-Weather-Project/README.md

 # The app takes your location and shows you the temperature / weather forecast.

-# Technologies used - HTML, CSS, JavaScript & jQuery
+# Technologies used - HTML, CSS, JavaScript, jQuery & Dark Sky's API